 Before the trip: Fly commercially into Boise, Idaho, then take McCall Air into Stanley, Idaho.

-After the trip: We provide transportation to Salmon from Cache Bar take out.
-It is about a two hour drive.
-You can either fly out of Salmon to Boise late that day or stay in Salmon and fly out the next morning.
+After the trip: We provide transportation to Salmon from Cache Bar take out, which takes about 2 hours.
+You can either fly from Salmon to Boise later that day or stay in Salmon and fly out the next morning.
 We recommend staying at the Stagecoach Inn (208.756.2919) in Salmon or at the Best Western Vista (800.727.5006) in Boise.

-Day Before: We meet in Stanley at 6pm for a pre-trip orientation at the Mountain Village Inn.
-We distribute dry bags for your personal gear and answer any last minute questions people may have.
-We also hand out cups and t-shirts at the orientation.
+Day Before: Meet in Stanley at 6pm for a pre-trip orientation at the Mountain Village Inn.
+Here we will distribute gear, hydroflasks, t-shirts, and answer any last minute questions.

 Day 1: We head to the river around 8 am, a scenic 2-hour ride into Boundary Creek.
-After a safety talk and final preparation we head down stream to find our first camp.
-The rapids start right off the get go!
-Action starts with First Bend Rapid!
+After a safety talk and final preparation we get on the water and head down river to find our first camp.
+The action starts right away with First Bend Rapid!

 Day 2: After running several exciting rapids, we try to camp near Marble Creek on the second night.
 Here we can spend some time surfing the Marble Creek wave if the levels are right.

-Day 3: After a morning surf at Marble Creek, we head down river stopping at Loon Creek hot-springs for a soak.
+Day 3: After a morning surf at Marble Creek, we continue down river, stopping at Loon Creek hot-springs for a soak.
 We will probably camp somewhere nearby.

 Day 5: Today, more great rapids!
-We enter the Impassable Canyon, an especially scenic part of the trip.
+We enter the Impassable Canyon, a deep granite gorge that makes up an especially scenic part of the trip.
 We may take a short hike up to visit an impressive waterfall in Veil Cave.
-If we are lucky the Mist Falls Wave could provide everyone with some great afternoon surf sessions.
-Last night on the river, a nice steak dinner is on the menu.
+If we are lucky, the Mist Falls Wave will provide everyone with some great afternoon surf sessions.
+We enjoy a nice steak dinner our last night on the river.

 Day 6: We finish the trip off strong with rapids like Rubber, Hancock, House of Rocks, and many more.
 We usually reach Cache Bar around lunchtime.
 After lunch we take a scenic bus ride along the Main Salmon to the town of Salmon, arriving around 4 or 5 pm.
 We often meet up for an optional farewell dinner.